xuankimtran/docs-1/pages/katalon-analytics/docs/auto-distributed-execution.md

 4. Activate your Agents before the scheduled Test Run time.

-5. When the Test Once the Test Run types execute, the test sessions of these Test Run types are assigned to the previously configured agents automatically.
+5. Once the Test Run types execute, the test sessions of these Test Run types are assigned to the previously configured agents automatically.